Mount Eden: Notable places

 Ballantyne Square is a green space located at the corner of Dominion Road and Ewington Ave.
 The square provides a respite from surrounding urban activity and is distinguished by its large specimen trees.
 Ballantyne Square was named after the late Doreen Ballantyne, who was a local councillor from 1965 to 1976.

 Bellevue Reserve is a recreational space that has a playground and picnic tables.
 Originally Bellevue Square was the site of a scoria stone pit, quarried by early landowners, James Walters and his father John Walters in the early 1880s.
 In 1885 the land was vested as a reserve by the Domain Board.
 It was levelled and landscaped during the 1920s.

 Nicholson Park is a 3.2 hectare park that was originally a quarry.
 The borough council had managed the park since 1922.
 It is named after Mayor Oliver Nicholson, Nicholson had contributed a sizeable donation towards a children's playground.
 The park has a bowling club, tennis courts, and a playcentre.

 Potters Park is a 3.1 hectare park named after Frederick Seymour Potter, who donated the land in 1916.
 It was formally opened by Governor-General Lord Jellicoe in December 1921.
 The park has a band rotunda, a children's playground, and a minuscule sculpture.

+Eden Garden is a New Zealand memorial garden set in 5.5 ha.
+It was established in 1964 and is open to the public for an admission fee..
+In 1962, the land was gifted to the local community by Frank and Ruby Mappin, who were known to be keen gardeners.
+At this time, Mappin also donated his neighbouring home to the Crown which is now Government House, Auckland.
+Construction of the gardens began in 1964 on the land that was a former quarry, led by horticulturalist Jack Clark.
+Eden Garden was then officially donated to the people of New Zealand in 1965 and has since been managed by The Eden Garden Society, Inc., a not-for-profit charitable organisation.
+The garden's plants include a large collection of camellias, vireyas (tropical rhododendrons), Japanese maples, magnolias, hibiscus, bromeliads and various native trees.